techie-joe/core-dev/_includes/preview.md

 {% include ui.html %}

-Hero message and <span class="text-red">colored text</span> grabs attention {: .hero }
+Hero text and _colors_{: .n.text-red } grabs attention
+{: .hero }

 # Heading 1

 ![Featured image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .float-right.ml-4.mb-4 width=400 height=400 }

-Welcome to the tour!
-This demo provide a glimpse of the theme's appearance.
-The `big-first` class will enlarge the first letter of a paragraph.
-While the `text-justify` class will neatly align your texts to its container.
-To nudge the first line of a paragraph, use the `indent` class.
+Welcome to the demo!
+This page provide a glimpse of the theme's style and appearance.
+Use the `text-justify` class to neatly align any paragraph.
+Use the `big-first` class to enlarge the first letter.
+Use the `indent` class to nudge the first line.
 Indentation gives a sense of order and clarity, making an article easier to read.
 Include [images](#including-images) and [hyperlinks](#hyperlinks) to make things more engaging.
 {: .text-justify.big-first }

 **Leave whitespace between paragraphs for clarity.**

 **You may notice some gibberish text in this demo.** It's just a placeholder content added to help you visualize how the layout, spacing and typography will appear once real content is in place.
-The text itself doesn't carry any meaning, it's simply there to fill the empty areas and make the overall design feel balanced and complete.
-Each line and section tells something, though none of it is meant to be understood literally.
+The gibberish text itself doesn't carry any meaning, it's simply there to fill the empty areas and make the overall design feel balanced and complete.
+Each line and section shows something different, though none of it is meant to be understood literally.
 It's more of a creative illusion, a way to showcase how color, contrast, and structure come together to create a theme.
-It honors the “look and feel”, a metaphor for how design can shift and vary in perspective.
+It honors the "look-and-feel" metaphor for how design can shift and vary in perspective.
 That's the beauty of visual design.
-Every layout tells its own silent story, even when the words themselves mean nothing at all.
+Every layout tells its own silent story, even when the words themselves means nothing at all.
 {: .indent.text-justify.text-grey }

 > [Open the legacy demo page](legacy).